ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 - anyone that reports to them (if they are a manager)
 - self-review

-In some companies, performance reviews are a dying breed.
+As a manager, you consolidate and summarize the feedback

 Do not save up all your "feedback" for performance reviews.
-Practice radical candor (Care Deeply and challenge directly) to ensure you are providing ongoing guidance ()
+Practice [radical candor](https://www.amazon.com/Radical-Candor-Kick-Ass-Without-Humanity/dp/1427283125) (care deeply and challenge directly) to ensure you are providing ongoing guidance and support.

-As a manager, you consolidate and summarize the feedback

-Advice for managers:
-- give yourself plenty of time to write these reviews.
-It will take time to gather feedback, speak to peers, review your notes, and draft the full review
-- keep notes throughout the year.
-When this person excels or performs below expectations on a task/goal/expectation make note of it.
-When you receive feedback on this person from their peers or other managers, make note of it.
-- Have a concrete example for each piece of feedback.
-Feedback without an example does not resonant and in my opinion can come across like an opinion versus an objective observation.
-- don’t schedule these meetings back to back.
-When its perofmance review "season", I typically only schedule one in a day or if in the same day, spaced out by 4-5 hours.
-- give yourself enough time to conduct them, I typically set aside 60 minutes
-- write it down, potentially separate review from compensation
-- schedule regular checkins (e.g. 1-1s, goal reviews, etc.) to ensure feedback is being addressed

 Performance reviews are augmented through one-on-ones and goal reviews.
-Leverage one-on-ones before and after
+Leverage one-on-ones before and after the meeting to help your people improve!

-transparency and fairness

-Important to have rubric (e.g. career ladder)
+Lastly, I find it is important to have rubric (e.g. career ladder) to support the growth of your people.
+This rubric ties directly into performance reviews and I have seen it used as parameter in the function of promotion and raises.

 **Agenda and topics:**
 - Walk through the review (follow your company's standard documentation)
-- Discussion around strengths, accomplishments, areas of improvements
+- Discussion around strengths, accomplishments, areas of improvements, goals

-**Frequency:** cadence is company culture dependent.
-Annual, semi-annual, or quarterly.
-A typical range is between once a quarter to once a year (once a year assumes other meetings are occurring regularly);
+- An example set of questions may be
+  - What areas of largest impact did you have on your projects, your team or the organization?
+  - What are your key strengths?
+  - What could you improve?
+  - With Quick Self Assessment Rating: Unsatisfactory, Needs Improvement, Meets Expectations, Exceeds Expectations, Truly Exceptional

+**Frequency:** Annual, semi-annual, or quarterly.
+Cadence is dependent on company culture.
+For reference, at my current company, we conduct performance annually.

 **Meeting Length:** 60-90 minutes